On this page you'll find youth-focused resources for youth in foster care.

 P.O.
 Box 113 Owings Mills MD 21117

-The Foster Parent Ombudsman serves as an advocate for foster parents and kinship providers, and may act as an intermediary between them and local departments of social services when issues need to be resolved.
-The Ombudsman may investigate complaints against foster parents.
+The Foster Parent Ombudsman advocates for foster parents and kinship providers, and may act as an intermediary between them and local departments of social services when issues need to be resolved.
+The Ombudsman investigates complaints against foster parents.
 The Foster Parent Ombudsman reports to the Office of Secretary in Maryland’s Department of Human Services.

-The Foster Youth Ombudsman serves as an advocate for foster youth.
-The Foster Youth Ombudsman reports to the Office of Secretary in Maryland’s Department of Human Services.
+The Foster Youth Ombudsman advocates for foster youth and reports to the Office of Secretary in Maryland’s Department of Human Services.

 5807 Harford Rd Baltimore MD 21214